Philomena 2013

 Directors Stephen Frears, Robbie Ryan, Rod McLean

-Writers Jeff Pope, Steve Coogan, Martin Sixsmith
+Writers Steve Coogan, Jeff Pope, Martin Sixsmith

 With all confidence, the story of the movie is undoubtedly wonderful, and it was exciting and passionate to follow it until the end, but I did not find the dramatic and emotional sense of the mother.
 I did not find that she really lost her son, but the feelings were mixed.
 The feelings and sense of losing the son could have been put in the right way better than this.